 One spring day five years ago a radio expert picked apart one of Joe Blank's radios.
-He was startled to find that one tube was a dummy, wired so that it glowed (all tubes give a dim light when they are working) but not connected to the operating circuits of the set.
+He was startled to find that one tube was a dummy, wired so that it glowed (all tubes give a dim light when they are work-ing) but not connected to the oper-ating circuits of the set.
 The maker had spared himself some expensive wiring and parts.
 Last year the Chicago Better Business Bureau tore a certain bargain radio limb from limb.
 This was what they found:

 THE advertisement indicates that the radio contains fifteen tubes.
-Experts who examined the set state that eight of the so-called tubes are so connected that the filaments light, but the other elements of the tubes perform no useful function.
+Experts who examined the set state that eight of the so-called tubes are so connected that the filaments light, but the other elements of the tubes per-form no useful function.
 These tubes could be removed without stopping or interfering with the performance of the receiver."

 A seven-tube set, and they were selling it as a fifteen-tube!
-Here was the conclusion: "The public can no longer always depend on the number of tubes in the set as an indicator of its value."
+Here was the conclusion: "The public can no longer always depend on the number of tubes in the set as an indicator of its value.

-Some salesmen may casually mention "balance" or "ballast" tubes.
+Some salesmen may casually men-on "balance" or "ballast" tubes.
+Look tion "balance" or "ballast" tubes.
 Look out.
 These are likely to be dummies, as useful to the set as false teeth would be to a robin.